zephyrtronium/iolang/README.md

 - Implement primitive (Core) types:
 	+ Compiler
+- Change NumberArgAt, StringArgAt, &c.
+Message methods to return Interface instead of error as the second output, and make them Stop-safe.
+- Use vm.TypeName instead of %T everywhere possible.
 - Concurrency; coroutines, futures, promises, actors, &c.
 	+ Core Coroutine
+		* Call coroutine
 	+ Core Scheduler
+- Figure out whether Calls really need slotContext, because it seems like it's always the same as Call sender.
 - Finish implementing CFunctions for existing primitive types:
+	+ Object
 	+ Sequence
 	+ Exception
 	+ CFunction
-	+ Message
-	+ File
-		* Also figure out how/whether to implement popen and reopen.
+	+ File - figure out how/whether to implement popen and reopen.
 	+ Number
-	+ Date
-		* fromString requires a robust implementation.
+	+ Date - fromString requires a robust implementation.
-	+ And many more!
 - Write initialization code/Io methods for all types.
 	+ Create Error type.
 	+ Lots to do for most Core types.
 - Write tests, both in Go and in Io.
 - Importer, and implement Addons, ideally supporting Go's `-buildmode=plugin`.
+- Possibly turn Stop into a real object.
 - Document differences between this implementation and the original.